coderefinery/template-workshop-webpage/right_column.md

   ([video](https://youtu.be/56p6xX0aToI))
   contains the essentials.
 - Basics in one or more programming languages.
 - You need to install some software.
-Please follow links at right.
+Please follow links at left.
 - It is useful if you have a basic idea of how Git works.
 We will start from the basics anyway, but please go through
   [this Git-refresher material](https://coderefinery.github.io/git-refresher/)